mendax1234/6940Swerve-docs/docs/source/docs/software-info-old/integrating-other-PIDs/PIDF-loops.rst

 You may want to increase your kP slightly to maximize the speed of your system.
 Ideally, you want to find the balance between speed and accuracy with any control loop .

-.. note:: The derivative is not intended to get you exactly to your target ; that’s what the integral is for.
+.. note:: The derivative is not intended to get you exactly to your target ; that's what the integral is for.
 Instead, we use kD to help eliminate overshooting the target.

 Now that we are content with our gain , we need to make sure it works throughout our entire operating range.We have to test the control loop under different conditions.
 In our earlier example, we would need to physically test our positioning loop at different distances.
 We want the robot to always achieve its distance, no matter the distance (within reason).
 To perform this test, we set up a range target distances, both traveling forwards and backwards.
 DO NOT OVERLOOK THIS STEP!
-Please don’t ever assume your loop will work correctly in both directions.
+Please don't ever assume your loop will work correctly in both directions.

 We want to maximize the responsiveness of our system.
 When it is just shy of the target ,